solangegueiros/rsk-plant-box/README.md

 test
 ```

-This `test output` should be similar to:
+The `test output` should be similar to:

 ![truffle test](/images/image-05.png)